Q: Why is water an ingredient in your shampoos? Doesn't it water down the formulas?

 A: All our shampoos contain natural cleansing and conditioning agents that are mild enough to use on color-treated hair and will actually improve the look and feel of your hair and scalp, especially when used with one of our conditioners.
 Antioxidant vitamins, emollients, natural sun filters and chelating (mineral-removing) agents are important features of color-protective formulas, whether you have color-treated hair, or just want to keep your natural color from fading or becoming altered by sun, chlorine or salt.
-We recommend our Rosa Mosqueta® Nourishing Shampoo and Conditioner for the special care of color-treated hair.
-If your hair is highlighted or bleached, you may prefer our Honeysuckle Rose® Moisturizing Shampoo and Conditioner.
+We recommend our Rosa Mosqueta® Shampoo and Conditioner for the special care of color-treated hair.
+If your hair is highlighted or bleached, you may prefer a more moisturizing formula, such as our Honeysuckle Rose® Shampoo and Conditioner.
 Our Swimmer's line is also great for bleached or natural blondes, and for people with gray hair who want to avoid discoloration.

 Q: Do you have a shampoo that will help my perm last longer?

 A: Perms are supposed to be "permanent."
 In hair that's chemically straightened, sometimes a curl pattern can start to reform; usually, this is due to lack of sufficient processing.
 The same goes for permanent waves, where the curl appears to relax or "fall out."
 Gentle, reparative shampoos and conditioners are a must for permed or straightened hair.
-For dry hair with straightened or curly styles, try our White Camellia Ultra-Smoothing Shampoo and Conditioner, or our Island Naturals line.
-If your hair is fine, normal-to-oily, and permed, try GPB Balancing Shampoo and Conditioner.
+For dry hair with straightened or curly styles, try our White Camellia Shampoo and Conditioner, or our Island Naturals line.
+If your hair is fine, normal-to-oily, and permed, try GPB Balancing Protein Shampoo and Conditioner.

 Q: Do you have any products for the treatment of dandruff, eczema and other scalp conditions?